On the Grothendieck-Serre Conjecture about principal bundles and its generalizations: Proofs of Theorem and of Theorem

 \subsection{Principal bundles with topologically trivial fibers over families of affine lines}

-In this section we prove an analogue of~\cite[Thm.~3]{FedorovPanin} and of~\cite[Thm.~1.6]{PaninFiniteFields} where the group scheme is allowed to be arbitrary reductive but the $\bG$-bundle is required to be topologically trivial on closed fibers.
-Recall that a~semisimple group scheme over a scheme $U$ is called \emph{isotropic}, if it contains a one-dimensional torus $\Gm{U}$.
-If $U$ is connected and semi-local, then by~\cite[Exp.~XXVI, Cor.~6.14]{SGA3-3} this is equivalent to the group scheme containing a proper parabolic subgroup scheme.
+In this section we prove an analogue of~\cite[Thm.~3]{FedorovPanin} and of~\cite[Thm.~1.8]{PaninFiniteFieldsIzvestiya} where the group scheme is allowed to be arbitrary reductive but the $\bG$-bundle is required to be topologically trivial on closed fibers.
+Recall that a~semisimple group scheme over a scheme $U$ is called \emph{isotropic} if it contains a one-dimensional torus $\Gm{U}$.
+If $U$ is connected affine, and semi-local, then by~\cite[Exp.~XXVI, Cor.~6.14]{SGA3-3} this is equivalent to the group scheme containing a proper parabolic subgroup scheme.
 For any scheme $S$ we denote by $\Pic(S)$ the group of isomorphism classes of line bundles over $S$.
+Recall that $\bZ$ is the center of $\bG$ and $\bG^{\ad}=\bG/\bZ$.